 One of these utensils are very helpful for cooking on a wok with.
 They help scoop and stir things around rather than just push things around and hope that they cook evenly.

-- 15" length Spatula & 14.2" length ladle, made High quality stainless steel .The outside is treated with titanium plating technology, so the Spatula & Ladle are light black.The benefits of titanium plating are high temperature resistance, wear resistance and oxidation resistance,safe, Rustproof, Durable and will last long.
+- 15" length Spatula & 14.2" length ladle, the outside is treated with titanium plating technology, so the Spatula & Ladle are light black.The benefits of titanium plating are high temperature resistance, wear resistance and oxidation resistance,safe, Rustproof, Durable and will last long.

 Ensure Meat Is Properly Cooked